MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/troubleshoot-direct-connectivity-issues.md

 ### Scenario 2

-- Desktop flows run on a registered machine as a long as a user session is running (attended runs) or even for some minutes after the last user has logged off (unattended runs.)
+- Desktop flows run on a registered machine as long as a user session is running (attended runs) or even for some minutes after the last user has logged off (unattended runs.)
-- The connection to the machine is lost after some minutes (e.g. 15 minutes.)
+- The connection to the machine is lost after some minutes (for example, 15 minutes.)
-- The connection is re-established once a user logs back to the machine.
+- The connection is re-established once a user logs back on to the machine.

 ## Cause